Massachusetts Veterans’ Benefits

 The following are the Massachusetts veterans’ benefits programs for education, employment, housing and healthcare.

 In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.

 A tuition waiver is available for all Massachusetts veterans to all state colleges and universities.

 Veterans of Massachusetts can be eligible for a tuition waiver at any state-supported course in an undergraduate degree program offered by a public college or university.
 Veterans will be eligible on a space-available basis for a waiver of full or partial tuition.

-Find public colleges and universities in Massachusetts with our School Finder.
-Use the filters to sort schools by state as well as by public vs private.
+> Find colleges and universities in Massachusetts with our School Finder.

 Massachusetts Tuition and Fee Waivers for Guard Members